ryan-moeller/lua-httpd/README.md

 | `:write_chunk(chunk[, exts])`     | Chunk-encode a string to `self.output` |
 | `:last_chunk([trailers[, exts]])` | End a chunk-encoded transfer           |

-`:write_chunk` encodes and writes a chunk (bytes) to the connection output, optionally with a list of extensions.
+`:write_chunk` encodes and writes a *chunk* (bytes) to the connection output, optionally with a list of chunk extensions.

-`:last_chunk` writes the last-chunk to the connection output, optionally with a list of extensions, then writes any trailer fields, and finally writes CRLF to terminate the response.
+`:last_chunk` writes the *last-chunk* to the connection output, optionally with a list of chunk extensions, then writes any trailer fields, and finally writes `CRLF` to terminate the response.

 Chunk extensions are given as a list of strings.